-Let’s dive in to know more about t-bills and their role in the Indian economy.
+Let’s dive in to know more about T-bills and their role in the Indian economy.

 Treasury bills are determined by their maturity period.
 The maximum tenure of the treasury bills is below one year.
-Depending upon the maturity period, there are mainly three types of treasury bills as listed below:
+Depending upon the maturity period, there are mainly four types of treasury bills as listed below: